 Typically, you will not be asked math problems in a case interview.
 However, data in various forms is likely to make an appearance in many different types of cases.
 For example, when you ask for market, customer, or cost information while analyzing the case, the interviewer may provide you with a slide that has a few graphs detailing the various segments of the target market and various numbers (revenue, growth, etc.) pertaining to the segments.
 You are expected to:

-- Contextualize: Put your understanding into the overall context of the case, and also into the specific context of the current discussion.
+- Contextualize: Put your understanding into the overall context of the case and also into the specific context of the current discussion.
 Is the market big enough, given our client’s existing operations?
-What do we know about the client that could explain the growth in revenue?
+What do we know about the client that could explain the revenue growth?
 Is the new competing product, which you just discussed, potentially responsible for slowing down growth in a particular customer segment?

 Analyzing additional data given by the interviewer

 There are three forms in which data can be presented to you in a case interview: